 Drug Detox with Insurance

 The reality is that formally detoxing from drugs or alcohol (or both) is a medical treatment.
 A qualified team of doctors, nurses and clinicians are the best resource for detoxing successfully, and in the most comfortable, non-life-threatening way.
 If you are already insured, then you have the great benefit to utilize your insurance benefits to cover the cost of your medical detox.
-To find the best detox center in Ohio for you, please call our team of professionals and they will share information on excellent options for you in your area of Ohio.
+To find the best detox and alcohol rehab center in Ohio for you, please call our team of professionals and they will share information on excellent options for you in your area of Ohio.
 You can reach us 24-hours a day at 513-987-9392.
 To speak with someone virtually, visit our website at https://lumierehealingcenters.com and click on the chat box.